examples/multi-modal

 What's the cost per page?+

-Kimi K2.6: roughly $0.003/page (free on the trial).
+Kimi K2.6: roughly $0.003/page (your $5 signup credit covers thousands of pages).
 Opus 4.7: roughly $0.04/page.
 GPT-5.4 Vision: roughly $0.025/page.
 Multi-page docs get batched in one request — the per-doc overhead is paid once, not per page.

 How does JSON mode stay reliable on messy docs?+